-It is more likely than not, based on the Appellant's current medical condition, both mental and physical, that the Appellant does not have any uncontrolled and/or unstable conditions requiring continuous skilled nursing services and/or nursing supervision requiring substantial assistance with personal care on a recurrent basis.
-As it is anticipated the Appellant's medical needs will be met with services provided in a community setting, Maximus' decision to terminate the Appellant's NFLOC approval is upheld.
+The Appellant's current medical condition, both mental and physical, indicates that he does not have any uncontrolled and/or unstable conditions requiring continuous skilled nursing services and/or nursing supervision requiring substantial assistance with personal care on an ongoing basis.
+Given this, Maximus' decision to end the Appellant's NFLOC approval is upheld.